Rangers vs. Yankees Player Props Betting Odds

 Semien Stats

-- Semien has recorded 29 hits with five doubles, five home runs and 12 walks.
-He has driven in 22 runs with three stolen bases.
+- Semien has 30 hits with six doubles, five home runs and 13 walks.
+He has driven in 23 runs with three stolen bases.

 Semien Recent Games